SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 - Building and Modifying Strings
     - Using StringBuilder Class
-    - Why Concatenation Is a Slow Operation?
+    - Why Concatenation is a slow operation

 [/slide]